Simple-Configuration-Server/simple-configuration-server/CONTRIBUTING.md

    repository.
 6. Switch to your feature branch and run `git rebase master`.
 Resolve any conflicts that arise.
-7. Create a merge-requests in this repository, and make sure no merge conflicts are detected.
-Make sure to link the merge-request to the issue in the issue tracker.
+7. Create a pull-requests in this repository, and make sure no merge conflicts are detected.
+Make sure to link the pull-request to the issue in the issue tracker.

 Note that if a maintainer reviews your work and requests changes, you'll